lrgresearch/gpaw-tools/installation.md

 ## Conda installation

-The best and the easiest way to install ASE/GPAW/Elastic system with gpaw-tools is a conda installation.vDownload and install the miniconda.
+The best and the easiest way to install ASE/GPAW/Elastic system with gpaw-tools is a conda installation.
+Download and install the miniconda.
 You can say ‘yes’ or ‘no’ to initialization after installing it:

     $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     $ chmod +x Miniconda3-latest-Linux-x86_64.sh